danbikle/elxr/public/docker_readme.txt

 ssh -p 2222 ann@localhost

-Once inside the ann account I can see elixir with a bash command:
+Once inside the ann account I can see elixir with bash commands:

 elixir -v
+elixir -h